CryptoSys PKI Data Exchange in the German Health Service with CryptoSys PKI

 Test user keys and certificates

-If you want the actual private and public keys and binary X.509 test certificates for the dummy test users, download GermanHealthTestUserKeys.zip (52 kB) and the private keys for the root CA and intermediate CA in GermanHealthCAIntKeys.zip (6 kB).
+If you want the actual private and public keys and binary X.509 test certificates for the dummy test users and root CA and intermediate CA, download GermanHealthTestUserKeys.zip (23 kB).
 The password for all of the private key files is "password".
-Needless to say, in practice you will not have this information.
+Obviously, in practice you will not have this information, but it can help in your testing and debugging.

 References